weearc/weearc/README.md

 ### Hi there 👋
+I'm Michael Ki, majored in Material Forming and Controlling of Chong Qing University.
+I feel fun with Arch Linux and have always been a GNU/Linux fan.
 <!--
 **weearc/weearc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.